OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 ## Bringing DevOps to software documentation

-Although this was a trivial example, the workflow that we have created here is fundamentally the same process that we used to produce the thousands of screenshots and hours of video that has gone into Octopus Guides.
+Although this was a trivial example, the workflow we created here is fundamentally the same process that we used to produce the thousands of screenshots and hours of video that has gone into the Octopus Guides.
 There are several key features that have been demonstrated here that allow us to scale up the production of documentation.

 ### Near infinite execution scale